What To Expect At A Bail Hearing

 It is the responsibility of the defendant and his or her attorney to provide evidence of the above factors.
 If the bail hearing is not the first in the course of the trial, it is important to demonstrate new facts and evidence upon which the judge can issue a new decision.

 The court may approve the bail request with specific conditions that must be met for the defendant to remain out of custody.
 These conditions are often regarding employment requirements, travel limitations, drug and alcohol testing, psychiatric treatment or periodic meetings with an officer to check-in.
 The judge may also deny bail based on the evidence presented or lack thereof.
-In this case, the defendant and his or her attorney may appeal the decision in a higher court.
+In this case, the defendant and his or her attorney may appeal the decision in a higher court

 Bail hearings are a fairly straightforward process and receiving a favorable ruling depends a great deal on the degree of preparation, the defendant’s history with the court, and the success of the defense lawyer.